zeromq/zeromq.org/README.md

 ## Run locally

 1. Run `npm install` to install CSS and JavaScript dependencies
-2. Run `make serve` to compile the website and start the local server
+2. Run `make serve` to compile the website and start the local server on port 1313

+Alternatively you can use docker:

+1. Run `make docker-build`
+2. Run `make docker-run` to start a local server on port 80